Pawsanie/Novelist/README.md

 # Novelist Engine:
-<small>Cloning without to give it a :star:?
-Nah, I’m not that lazy.:wink:</small>

 This repository contains the source code to create a Visual Novel game based on minimal edits using Python if it needed.<br/>
 And just setting up a few json files.